sawadogoanselme-eng/E-ZERO-COMPRESSION-PROTOCOL/README.md

 - [ ] Optimal architecture for filter F: rule-based, trained small model, or hybrid?
 - [ ] Performance on multilingual or code-heavy prompts
 - [ ] Enforcing the fidelity constraint without access to f's outputs
+- [x] Empirical validation: prototype tested, theory confirmed within 3% margin
-- [ ] Empirical validation: benchmark E-ZERO against LLMLingua on MMLU and latency/watt
+- [ ] Benchmark E-ZERO against LLMLingua on MMLU and latency/watt on GPU hardware
 - [ ] Adversarial robustness: can a prompt be crafted to fool F into high-loss compression?

 ---